simcha-c/Cap-man/README.md

 Step by step:
 create board with grid/maze
 add pac-dots
-add Pacman
+add Capman
-pacman can move around board.
+Capman can move around board.
-pacman can move around board in the allowed spots. pacman can go through the tunnel.
+Capman can move around board in the allowed spots.
+Capman can go through the tunnel.
-Pacman can eat pac-dots.
+Capman can eat pac-dots.
 Add sound.
 score is calculated.
 add ghost to board.
-add movement to ghosts. (each ghost differently) ghost can get pacman out on collision. create game over view (with score showing). add flashing power pellets to board. when pacman eats pellet, pacman should become bigger. ghosts should become blue and run away. pacman can eat ghost. pacman has a certain amount of lives.
+add movement to ghosts. (each ghost differently) ghost can get Capman out on collision. create game over view (with score showing). add flashing power pellets to board. when Capman eats pellet, Capman should become bigger. ghosts should become blue and run away.
+Capman can eat ghost.
+Capman has a certain amount of lives.

 # Wireframes: